In this guide I explain how to diassemble an Asus K53U laptop.

 STEP 12.

-Remove all marked screws from the bottom of the laptop.
+Remove all marked screws from the bottom.

 STEP 13.